NEW: FCC AFFORDABLE CONNECTIVITY PROGRAM

 - Households that qualified for the EBB Program due to substantial decrease of income related to job loss or furlough since February 29, 2020 will need to re-qualify for the ACP.

 - The ACP discount will be available on any broadband service offering, allowing a customer to switch service at any time.

 For more information, visit ACPBenefit.org.

 Lifeline is a government supported benefit for qualifying low-income consumers.
-The Lifeline Assistance Program provides discounts on basic monthly service for qualified telephone and internet customers.
-Lifeline assistance lowers the cost of basic monthly local telephone service or eligible internet service.
-Eligible consumers will receive a $9.25 per month credit.
+The Lifeline Assistance Program provides discounts on basic monthly service for qualified telephone and broadband internet customers.
+Lifeline assistance lowers the cost of basic monthly local telephone service or eligible broadband internet service.
+Eligible consumers will receive a $5.25 per month credit on telephone service or a $9.25 per month credit on eligible broadband service.

 Who is eligible for Lifeline?

 You or someone in your household participates in one of the following federal assistance programs:

 – Supplemental Nutrition Assistance Program (SNAP);